In Norway cod is called, "The Beef of the Sea". One benefit of eating codfish is that you get great protein without adding tons of calories.

 A tiny touch cayenne pepper to give the sauce a slight kick.

 Bring sauce to boil for a few minutes while stirring and let rest.
 If it is too thick add fish stock.

 Steam broccoli and red pepper together.

-Place broccoli, red pepper strips and cod in baking dish and pour cream sauce over.
-Garnish with shredded cheese, broccoli spears, red pepper strips and a light sprinkle paprika.
+Place broccoli, red pepper strips, and cod in a baking dish and pour cream sauce over.
+Garnish with shredded cheese, broccoli spears, red pepper strips, and a light sprinkle of paprika.